platanus/potassium/README.md

 Go to https://circleci.com/add-projects, choose the repository from the list and hit **Build Project**

-### Hound CI

-In order to Hound start checking your project's PRs you need enable that repository.
-Go to https://monkeyci.platan.us, choose the repository from the list and hit **Activate**
+#### ReviewDog

+In order to enable code linting via CircleCI and ReviewDog, you need to activate the **Only build pull requests** option under the `Advanced settings` section for your project.

 [logging-gem]: https://github.com/heroku/rails_stdout_logging
 [heroku-logging]: https://devcenter.heroku.com/articles/logging#writing-to-your-log